nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## What can Gordon do?

+I'll provide instructions on how to use Gordon's different functionalities.

 ### 1. Add a recipe: `addRecipe`

-Adds a new recipe to my database of recipes.
+I can add a new recipe to my database of recipes.

 #### Format: `addRecipe RECIPE_NAME /ingredients INGREDIENT1+INGREDIENT2 /steps STEP1+STEP2`